 When is the Chinese Moon Festival?

-In Taiwan, the Chinese Moon Festival means mostly one thing - barbecue!
-All right, not just barbecue...
-Moon cakes (right picture) are also popular on that day!
+In Taiwan, the Chinese Moon Festival means mostly one thing – BBQ-ing with friends and family!
+All right, not just barbecue… Moon cakes are also popular on that day!

 The Story Behind the Chinese Mid-Autumn Festival